nest/nest-simulator/doc/htmldoc/developer_space/workflows/documentation_workflow/user_documentation_workflow.rst

    - Download the `plantuml jar file <https://plantuml.com/download>`_ (Minimum version is 1-2023-10)
    - Move the jar file to ``/tmp/plantuml.jar``

+   - To see if plantuml diagrams render correctly after building the documentation you can take a look at our :ref:`test_uml`.

 Edit and create pages
 ~~~~~~~~~~~~~~~~~~~~~~